 Find out how The School of Economics' community, researchers and experts are responding to the Coronavirus (Covid-19) pandemic.

-The Fraser of Allander Institute based at the University of Strathclyde published its latest Economic Commentary featuring a diverse range of expert views on the current economic outlook, including the School of Economics' Robert Zymek.
+The Fraser of Allander Institute published its latest Economic Commentary featuring a range of expert views on the current economic outlook, including the School of Economics' Robert Zymek.

 We are delighted to welcome six new lectures to the department after the summer.